apify/apify-docs/sources/academy/tutorials/node_js/how_to_fix_target_closed.md

 ![Chrome crashed tab](./images/chrome-crashed-tab.png)

 Browsers create a separate process for each tab.
 That means each tab lives with a separate memory space.
 If you have a lot of tabs open, you might run out of memory.
-The browser cannot simply close your old tabs to free extra memory so it will usually kill your current memory hungry tab.
+The browser cannot close your old tabs to free extra memory so it will usually kill your current memory hungry tab.

 ### Memory solution